Motoring Today

-Motoring Today is a Philippine motoring and motorsports television program and the longest-running motoring and motorsports program on Philippine television.
-The program debuted on 7 June 1987 hosted by its creator Ray Butch Gamboa and race car driver Pocholo Ramirez. and later in 2019, Ray Louis Gamboa and Suzy Gamboa replaced their father as the hosts.
-The program reports about the latest news and recent developments in the local and global motoring industry as well as current events in the local and international motorsports.
-It also showcases the latest cars available in the Philippine market and tackles various issues affecting the Philippine motoring public.
-The program has a counterpart weekly column, penned by Gamboa, in the daily newspaper The Philippine STAR.
+Motoring Today is a Philippine motoring and motorsports television program, premiered on 7 June 1987, hosted by its creator Ray Butch Gamboa and race car driver Pocholo Ramirez.
+In 2019, Ray Louis Gamboa and Suzy Gamboa replaced their father as the hosts.
+It was the longest-running motoring and motorsports program on Philippine television, and has a counterpart weekly column, penned by Gamboa, in the daily newspaper The Philippine STAR.

-Since its inception, Motoring Today has been produced by Sunshine Television Ventures, Inc. and has been aired on PTV 4 from 1987 to 2006, and again, from 2008 until 2009, when it transferred to Solar Sports.
+Since its inception, Motoring Today has been produced by Sunshine Television Ventures, Inc. and has been aired on PTV 4 from 1987 to 2006, and again, from 2008 until 2009 and IBC 13 from 1989 to 2005, when it transferred to Solar Sports.
 It currently airs every Sunday at 8:30 am.

 History

 Early years

 Motoring Today was conceived in 1987 by former radio disc jockey Ray Butch Gamboa, who wanted to bring all facets of Philippine motoring closer to Filipino television viewers.
 Prior to the program’s debut, Gamboa already has experience covering motorsports events such as the Philippines Grand Prix in the 1970s and racing events of the Automobile Racing Association of the Philippines.
-A few years back, he had established Sunshine Television Ventures together with his long-time friend and marketing executive Tony Sulit for the purpose of acquiring exclusive contracts for the airing of movie trailers on commercial breaks during the television broadcast of Philippine Basketball Association (PBA) games on PTV 4.
+A few years back, he had established Sunshine Television Ventures, together with his long-time friend and marketing executive, Tony Sulit, for the purpose of acquiring exclusive contracts for the airing of movie trailers on commercial breaks during the television broadcast of Philippine Basketball Association (PBA) games on PTV 4.
 The company became the vehicle for the inception of Motoring Today.

-The program's first episode was aired on 7 June 1987 on PTV 4.
+The program's pilot episode was aired on 7 June 1987 on PTV 4.
 It was taped inside the Playboy Club of the Silahis Hotel (later renamed as Grand Boulevard Hotel) in Malate, Manila; and was hosted by Gamboa and race car driver Pocholo Ramirez, who Gamboa met previously in various racing events.
 The hour-long episode featured interviews with then-race car rally driver Gus Lagman and Billy Martinez, one of the co-founders of Cam Wreckers, then a major motor sports club in the Philippines.
 The second episode had rally officials Gus Lagman, Boy Saycon and Robert Aventajado as guests and Aventajado’s rally car became the first-ever vehicle featured on the show.
 The program aired at 3:00 p.m. every Sunday before the PBA game and had very few sponsors, including Marlboro, STP and Shell.
 After the first two episodes, Gamboa transferred production to the Card Room of the Valle Verde Country Club in Pasig, where the program is taped and edited until 2019.